dfornika/2017-02-01-latex/README.md

 2. Change the reference style.

 ## Figures & Images
 Let's insert a figure into our document.
 Use this one, or find another picture from the web.
-You'll need to upload it into your ShareLaTeX project before you can insert it into the document.
+You'll need to upload it into your Overleaf project before you can insert it into the document.
+Use these images or find some of your own on the web:

 <img src="images/urchin-01.jpg" width="100">